-But at 15 months old, he hasn’t had any real socialization with kids his age.
+But at 15 months old, my son hasn’t had any real socialization with kids his age.
 He’s the only child so far, and he spends his days at his grandparent’s house while my husband and I work.
 During this quarantine, his best friends are Mr. Vacuum and Ms. Broom.
 Hilarious, but not the kind of first friends a parent envisions for her child.

 Back in March, with the warm weather on the horizon, our plan was to get him interacting with more kids.
 Now, though, if he gets too close to kids playing, I have to snatch him up in order to keep our social distance.
 He’s fine and moves on to the next thing, but my heart breaks for him.